skaya/angular-on-rails/README.md

 ### Package.json

 #### A little theory about `package.json`
 As I mentioned above, the `package.json` contains a list of packages your project depends on.
-There are two ways to install a package: using the command line and listing packages namespace in the `package.json`.
+There are two ways to install a package: using the command line and listing the package namespace in the `package.json`.
 Besides, three types of dependencies are possible:
 - *dependencies* (for production) `npm install [package-name] --save`
 - *devDependencies* (for development and testing only) `npm install [package-name] --save-dev`
 - *global* (for global installation)  `npm install [package-name] --global`

 Some packages come from scopes.
 Scopes are like a namespace for `npm` modules.
-Scope name begins with @ symbol.
-Name of a scoped package is formed using the scope name with the package name following after the slash `@scope-name/package-name`.
-This syntax is used everywhere you need to specify a scoped package, either `package.json`, command line or require statements:
+A scope name begins with the symbol "@".
+A name of a scoped package is formed using the scope name with the package name following after the slash: `@scope-name/package-name`.
+This syntax is used everywhere you need to specify a scoped package, either the `package.json`, the command line or require statements:
 ``` console
 npm install @scope-name/package-name —save
 ```